nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   other parties which are aware of such custom extension.
 Some custom permission MAY require a config API (like [`update_operators`](#update_operators) entry point of the FA2 to configure `operator_transfer_policy`).
-The address of the contract that provides config entry points is specified by `custom_permission_policy.config_api` field.
-The config entry points MAY be implemented either within the FA2 token contract itself (then the returned address SHALL be `SELF`), or in a separate contract.
+The address of the contract that provides config entrypoints is specified by `custom_permission_policy.config_api` field.
+The config entrypoints MAY be implemented either within the FA2 token contract itself (then the returned address SHALL be `SELF`), or in a separate contract.